-The stand on this display features two angled feet protruding from the front of the set which are anchored to a long support beam that runs along the backside of the TV.
-This design gives the TV very good support, and will greatly reduce the chance of accidental TV tip-over’s.
-The set can also be wall mounted.
+The stand on this display features two angled feet protruding from the front of the set which is anchored to a long support beam that runs along the backside of the TV.
+This design gives the TV very good support, and will greatly reduce the chance of accidental TV tip-overs.
+The set can also be wall-mounted.

 The set is also MHL compatible which allows you to connect wirelessly and control the TV from your mobile devices.

-You can also connect wirelessly to you homes network for internet access with full web browsing capability.
+You can also connect wirelessly to your home’s network for internet access with full web browsing capability.
 Another cool feature this TV has is Web + TV Split screen, which allows you to watch TV and surf the web simultaneously.